salesforce/lwc/scripts/release/README.md

 :rotating_light: Please avoid pushing prerelease git tags such as `alpha`.
 These tags usually point to commits that are not guaranteed to exist at a later time due to squashed merges or deleted branches.

-## add something for nucleus deploy how it works